pcrockett/philcrockett.com/src/notes/2026/01/25/systemd-targets-and-dependencies.md

 the Tailscale service to the dependency list of the `multi-user.target` unit.

-This is how auto-starting works: systemd already plans to activate `multi-user.target` during every boot process, and since now your service is now included as a dependency, the service starts along with it.
+This is how auto-starting works: systemd already plans to activate `multi-user.target` during every boot process, and since Tailscale is now included as a dependency, the service starts along with it.

 > **Note:** The `[Install]` section has no effect until you enable the service.
 Before
 > enabling, the unit exists, but the dependency relationship isn’t set up.